nextras/orm/docs/repository.md

 #### Removing

-Use `IRepository::remove()` method to delete entities from the database.
+Use the `IRepository::remove()` method to delete entities from the database.

-If an entity has a property with `OneHasMany` relationship then the reverse relationship side is not nullable, removing this entity will cause throwing an exception.
-E.g. you cannot remove an author with books, because the book entity has compulsory its author property.
+If an entity has a property with a `OneHasMany` relationship and the reverse relationship side is not nullable, removing this entity will cause an exception to be thrown.
+E.g., you cannot remove an author with books because the book entity has its author property as compulsory.
 The solution to this is:

 1) Set a new author for the books: